OpenTibiaBR

 Testing the demo:

-To check if the base client opens in your browser, go to the demo.
-This version does not contain assets, so it is not suitable for connecting to servers.
-Source of the demo.
+To check if the base client opens in your browser, .
+This version does not contain assets, so it is not suitable for connecting to servers. .

 Testing the modular version: